lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

     share-on-delicious this entitled This bookmark has no tags sh this tagged osx software apple entitled This is good OS X software

-That last example is importantâ€”since I have no other commands starting with "`sh`", I can abbreviate the full command.
+That last example is important—since I have no other commands starting with "`sh`", I can abbreviate the full command.
 Ubiquity only requires enough of a command name to disambiguate it within your collection of commands.

 Another thing to note is the use of the constant value `noun_arb_text`, which declares that these arguments should expect any arbitrary text as input.